gabivaleriano/brazilian-education/README.md

 ### topics_news

 Contains the code to retrieve news articles from the Ministry of Education website during the period 2019-2022.
-It also includes the code used to process the data and extract codes.
+It also includes the code used to process the data and extract topics.

 ### topic_interviews

 Contains the code to retrieve automatically generated subtitles from a collection of news on a YouTube channel.
-It also includes the code used to process the data and extract codes.
+It also includes the code used to process the data and extract topics.

 ## .csv files